Matrix Transformations

 $$

-Then we could compute a new point $p^\prime$ by $p^\prime = \textbf{M} p$, where A is the transformation about the axes.
+Then we could compute a new point $p^\prime$ by $p^\prime = A p$. $L$ can be any combination of scaling, rotation, reflection, shearing matrix but the order of application matter.

 Model Matrix